 Some days it feels like the internet’s stuck on repeat.
 An oversaturated landscape of websites repeating the same message in the same formats makes readers run faster than you can order a takeaway coffee.
-Effective content strategy is all about giving value, being human, and standing out — it’s a tough balance!
+Effective inbound marketing strategy is all about giving value, being human, and standing out — it’s a tough balance!
 So how do us wordsmiths of the web weave brand stories that’ll help the business stand out while also resonating with customers to keep them coming back?

 With attention spans shorter and increasingly sceptical, how you tell your story is more important than ever.
 After gathering endless inspiration for our eyeballs and trying out new formats for ourselves, we’ve brainstormed the storytelling formats every business should use to support the sales funnel.
 Truth is, just any old 500 word blog post format won’t do anymore.
 These brand storytelling formats are exactly what you need for using storytelling in sales to deliver some big business wins!